 - Emergency contact numbers, cell phone numbers, etc.

-Registration for in-district students begins on Tuesday, February 4that your neighborhood school.
+Registration for in-district students begins on Monday, February 8th and ends on Wednesday, March 31st.
 Registration is not on a first-come, first-served basis.
-All students registered by the close of business on February 28thwill be put in a drawing on March 13thto fill Kindergarten spaces available at their neighborhood schools.
+All students registered by the close of business on March 31st will be put in a drawing on April 12th to fill Kindergarten spaces available at their neighborhood schools.
 Only in-district, neighborhood families will be placed in the drawing for the initial classroom placements.
-Incoming kindergarten students who have a sibling at their neighborhood school will be given priority placement (at their neighborhood school) if registered prior to the close of business on February 28th.
-Those registering after February 28thwill be added to the wait list as they register.
+Incoming kindergarten students who have a sibling at their neighborhood school will be given priority placement (at their neighborhood school) if registered prior to the close of business on March 31st.
+Those registering after March 31st will be added to the waitlist as they register.

 At this time, we do not know how many Kindergarten classes will be at each school.
-Students not drawn for a class will be put on a wait list in the order their name was drawn.
-If a spot opens up at your neighborhood school, the next student on the wait list will be called and moved into that spot.
+Students not drawn for a class will be put on a waitlist in the order their name was drawn.
+If a spot opens up at your neighborhood school, the next student on the waitlist will be called and moved into that spot.
 If we are unable to get you into your neighborhood school, the District will provide transportation to the designated school.
-For the 2020-21 school year, the primary overload host site for those Kindergarten students unable to attend their neighborhood school due to lack of space will be Brookside Elementary and Meridian Park Elementary.
-In certain situations the district will consider other sites nearer in proximity to the student’s residence, if space is available.
+For the 2021-22 school year, the primary overload host site for those Kindergarten students unable to attend their neighborhood school due to lack of space is TBD.
 The District’s intent is to return all Kindergarten students to their neighborhood school for grades 1-5.

 Shoreline School District is not accepting any new non-resident students in grades K-5.

 What if I am a District employee and live outside of the Shoreline School District?